 What does this traffic light rating mean?

 Our traffic-light rated list of add-ons consists of three colours that indicate whether the evidence, in the form of high-quality RCTs, shows that a treatment add-on is effective at improving the chances of having a baby for most fertility patients.

 We give an amber symbol for an add-on where there is conflicting evidence from RCTs to show that an add-on is effective at improving the chances of having a baby for most fertility patients.
 This means that the evidence is not conclusive and further research is required, and the add-on should not be recommended for routine use.

 Our traffic light ratings only indicate the effectiveness of a treatment add-on, at improving your chances of having a baby.
 Specific safety concerns about a treatment add-on are included under the dedicated section ‘Is this treatment add-on safe?’.

-What is elective freeze all cycles?
+What is an elective freeze all cycle?

 In a normal IVF cycle, one to two fresh embryos are transferred a few days after the egg collection and any remaining suitable embryos are frozen.

 Elective freeze all cycles involve creating embryos using IVF or ICSI and then choosing to freeze them all so no embryos are transferred in the ‘fresh’ cycle.
 The embryos are thawed a few months later and transferred to the patient’s womb as part of a frozen embryo transfer (FET) cycle.